pyeventsourcing/eventsourcing/docs/topics/notifications.rst

         event_store=event_store,
     )

-The above infrastructure classes are explained in other sections of this documentation.
+The infrastructure classes are explained in other sections of this documentation.

 Record managers